Richard Beasley (physician): Academic career

 Beasley has received multiple grants from the Health Research Council of New Zealand.

+Awards and honours

 In the 2008 Queen's Birthday Honours, Beasley was appointed a Companion of the New Zealand Order of Merit, for services to medical research, in particular asthma.
 He was elected a Fellow of the Royal Society of New Zealand in 2015.
-In 2019, he was awarded the Health Research Council of New Zealand 's Beaven Medal.
+In 2019, he was awarded the Health Research Council of New Zealand's Beaven Medal.
+In 2024 he was awarded the Rutherford Medal for "revolutionising the treatment of asthma worldwide".